peterkaminski/hotair-peterkaminski-wiki/README.md

 ## Minimal promptcraft, exercising some of ChatGPT's creative writing skills

 This is an emergent story of four people - Franklin, Anika, Liliane, and Mateo - and the transformative power of friendship.
 The friends meet and have adventures in different places around the world, sharing experiences and creative endeavors, forming a deep and lasting bond.
 It was written by ChatGPT (GPT-4 model, [Mar 23 Version](https://help.openai.com/en/articles/6825453-chatgpt-release-notes)) in April 2023, with prompts by [Peter Kaminski](http://peterkaminski.wiki/).
 It is shared under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+You can comment on pages using [Hypothesis](https://web.hypothes.is/).

 In the following, there is commentary by me (Pete), and links, which show the text of the prompts I gave to ChatGPT.
 The links go to a page with ChatGPT's response.
 I wrote everything on this page (and the italicized prompts which are repeated on each chapter page), but ChatGPT wrote all the chapters.
 I wrote the titles, and added the chapter/response numbers afterwards.